jturtler/web/docs/CONTRIBUTING.md

 We use Eslint and prettier to enforce lint rules on the repo.
 This should run automatically with every commit.
 However you can still manually run the lint command `yarn lint --fix`

-you can now create a pr, make sure to link to the issue getting resolved, add a relevant description the issue and list out the specific attention points.
+You can now create a pr, make sure to link to the issue getting resolved, add a relevant description of the issue and list out the specific attention points.

 ### 1.3 Developing a new feature